-For safety reasons many schools, churches and other social events ask for facepaint instead of masks.
-We understand the reasoning, but sometimes it's not the easiest to take back off.
-Knowing what's in your medicine cabinet already that will do the duty means you can remove it before they pass out face first on the sofa leaving stains for years to come.
+For safety reasons many schools, churches and other social events ask for kids to wear face paint instead of masks.
+We understand the reasoning, but sometimes it's not the easiest to take off.
+Knowing what's in your medicine cabinet already that will do the duty means you can remove the paint before your kids pass out face first on the sofa leaving stains for years to come.

-1. Vaseline: For years this has been the standby of High School theater students across the country.
-You should have a jar anyway from coating your exposed surfaces of your pumpkin (it helps it not shrivel up), so just reuse it here.
+1. Vaseline: For years this has been the standby of high school theater students across the country.
 Apply and wipe away immediately, no wait time!

-2. Baby Wipes: Fold your baby wipe in half length wise and then in half again horizontally (so you have a small square).
-This will help keep it from tearing and give you a little more oomf when it comes to removing caked on Frankenstein face.
-It might require a few, but it you're not one for lotions or potions most of us will have baby wipes on hand!
+2. Baby Wipes: Fold your baby wipe in half length-wise and then in half again horizontally (so you have a small square).
+This will help keep it from tearing and give you a little more oompf when it comes to removing caked on Frankenstein face.
+It might require a few wipes, but they are an especially good strategy if you want to remove face paint on the go.

-You can also use cold cream but it's not our first choice because it needs to sit on the skin for a minute, plus it's usually pricier than the above options.
-If you are the plan ahead type, try testing the makeup on your children's arm or even face before they need to be wearing it for Trick-or-Treating or to a party.
-Although the chance is slim, knowing about an allergy or adverse reaction beforehand is a plus!
+You can also use cold cream but it's not my first choice because it needs to sit on the skin for a minute, plus it's usually pricier than the above options.
+If you are the plan ahead type, try testing the makeup or face paint on your children's arm or even face before they need it for Trick-or-Treating or for a party.
+Although chances are slim, knowing about an allergy or adverse reaction beforehand is a plus!

-Additionally, make sure you lotion the face an hour before you'll be applying the makeup.
-Having a primed face means dry skin won't be soaking up extra pigment from the paint, making it difficult to remove!
+Additionally, try to put lotion on your child's face an hour before applying makeup.
+Having a primed face means their dry skin won't be soaking up extra pigment from the paint and making it more difficult to remove later.